andersonopt/website/content/blog/product-release-notes-3-20-20.md

 We released quite a few updates to Geo Analysis in this latest release.
 Check out the new features!

 ## New Geo Analysis Fields

-> We temporarily have **two** Geo Analysis task sections currently visible on a project.
+We temporarily have **two** Geo Analysis task sections currently visible on a project.
 Since we've added quite a bit of new functionality and overhauled the backend engine, we published the new Geo Analysis tool, while still painting access to the old tool.

->
-> * I would recommend trying out the new Geo Analysis Task and please email us if you have any feedback/issues with the new task.
+* I would recommend trying out the new Geo Analysis Task and please email us if you have any feedback/issues with the new task.
-> * We will eventually deprecate the old Geo Analysis task, but we want to confirm the new one is fully validated before we hide the old task.
+* We will eventually deprecate the old Geo Analysis task, but we want to confirm the new one is fully validated before we hide the old task.

+ADD SCREENSHOT AFTER LENGTH OF FIELDS ARE ADJUSTED

-## Tree cover and depth-to-bedrock added to Geo Analysis
+## Tree Cover and Depth-to-Bedrock Added to Geo Analysis

+You can now evaluate and automatically remove land with tree cover from your buildable area constraint maps and acreage calculations. _(Data source: National Land Cover Database (NLCD) 2016)_

- added to geo analysis (setting) - NLCD 2016 (National Land Cover Database)
+additionally, we've also added a Depth-to-Bedrock setting where you can specify added to geo analysis (setting) - NLCD 2016 (National Land Cover Database)

-## New Geo Analysis progress notification
+## Geo Analysis Progress Notification Updated

 When you run geo analysis on a parcel or set of parcels, you can now track the progress of the geo analysis task in a new notification that will appear in the top-right corner of the project page.